TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -IP
-The IP of the BloxOne Host to update.
+The IP of the NIOS-X Host to update.

 ```yaml
 Type: String